remix-run/react-router/docs/API.md

 #### Props
 ##### `to`
-Can be either a string or an object.
+A [location descriptor](https://github.com/mjackson/history/blob/master/docs/Glossary.md#locationdescriptor).
+Usually this is a string or an object, with the following semantics:

 * If it's a string it represents the path to link to, e.g. `/users/123`.
 * If it's an object it can have four keys:
   * `pathname`: A string representing the path to link to.